Pradeepvure/pygame/README.md

-This is a simulation game, the executable is in the LostIntTheWoodsFolder
+This is a simulation game, the executable is in the LostIntTheWoods zip folder

 If you want to run this standalone, clone the repository and use commands